FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 This also applies when that trial happens before that bound could have become current.

-This means if your SUT (or your Traffic Generator) needs a warmup, be sure to warm it up before starting the Search.
+This means if the SUT tested (or the Traffic Generator used) needs a warmup, it should be warmed up before starting the Search.

 Also, for MLRsearch implementation, it means it is better to measure at smaller loads first, so bounds found earlier are less likely